Consensys/doc.quorum-key-manager/docs/HowTo/Use-Manifest-File/Store.md

 - [Key store](#key-store)
 - [Ethereum store](#ethereum-store)

+!!! important

+    If you have existing Ethereum accounts, keys, or secrets in a secure storage system, you must [index](../Index-Resources.md) them in your local QKM database in order to use them.

 ## Secret store

 Use the following fields to configure one or more [secret stores](../../Concepts/Stores.md#secret-store):